 Professor Tim Smith holds an Australian Research Council (ARC) Future Fellowship.
 He is also currently an Adjunct Professor with Brock University, Canada, and a Senior Research Associate with Uppsala University, Sweden.

 He joined USC in February 2007 and was the inaugural Director of the Sustainability Research Centre (SRC) until mid-2017.
-Professor Smith has also been the research coordinator (equivalent to associate dean research) for the Faculty of Science, Health, Education, and Engineering (2008-2009).
+Professor Smith was the research coordinator (equivalent to associate dean research) for the Faculty of Science, Health, Education, and Engineering (2008-2009).
 In mid-2017 he became the Deputy Executive Dean of the Faculty of Arts, Business and Law, and then the Executive Dean from January to October 2018.

 Prior to joining USC, Professor Smith was a senior research scientist with the CSIRO.
 He has also led the social sciences and education portfolios of 2 national research centres (Coastal and Catchment Hydrology CRCs).
 Professor Smith has also worked at Griffith University and UNSW, for local and state government, and in the private sector.

 - 2010: Vice Chancellor's Medal for Excellence in Research and Research Training

 - 2009: Australian Museum Eureka Prize (Innovative Solutions to Climate Change)